achimnol/dotfiles/README.md

 ## Overview

 These are NOT just a set of static dotfiles.
-It has a deplyoment script (`deploy.py`) that generates configurations for different OS platforms (e.g., Windows, Linux, and Mac) using a "flavor" (e.g., home, work).
+It has a deployment script (`deploy.py`) that generates configurations for different OS platforms (e.g., Windows, Linux, and Mac) using a "flavor" (e.g., home, work).
 The script uses the template engine and [its simple syntax](http://bottlepy.org/docs/dev/stpl.html) from [bottle.py](http://bottlepy.org/docs/dev/index.html) (which is chosen because it is a single-file and self-contained), so you can use conditionals when writing templates (e.g., [vimrc](https://github.com/achimnol/dotfiles/blob/master/vimrc)).

 ## Configuration